carueda/devont/README.txt

     NOTE: The initial commit to the devont project at Google Code contains the latest version of these files at SourceForge as of 1/4/2010

+ssn/
+	artifacts developed in interaction with the SSN group